jeandrad1/jeandrad1/README.md

 I'm a software development student at 42 School Málaga, where I completed the Common Core on November 25, 2025.
 Throughout my training, I developed strong skills in C, C++, and TypeScript, and also learned Python by working extensively with the 42 API, creating tools to fetch, process, filter, and analyze data in dynamic ways.

-I particularly enjoy backend development, having worked on projects such as Transcendence and Webserv, where I focused on building scalable architectures, handling data flow efficiently, and implementing robust server-side logic.
+I particularly enjoy backend development where I focused on building scalable architectures, handling data flow efficiently, and implementing robust server-side logic.
 My main interests lie in API-driven development, backend engineering, and system design, always aiming to build clean, efficient, and maintainable software.

 ## Tech Stack